History of Kevin Hassett in Timeline

 In February 2019, Brad Setser from the Council on Foreign Relations, wrote a New York Times article highlighting the failings of Hassett's TCJA in addressing the use of tax havens by U.S. corporates and why the TCJA incentivized U.S. corporate use of tax havens.

-June 2019: End of term as Chairman of the Council of Economic Advisers
+June 2019: Departure as Chairman of the Council of Economic Advisers

-In June 2019, Kevin Hassett's term as the chairman of the Council of Economic Advisers concluded.
+In June 2019, Hassett left his position as the chairman of the Council of Economic Advisers.

-In 2019, Kevin Hassett's time as chairman of the Council of Economic Advisers ended.
+In 2019, Kevin Hassett's time as the chairman of the Council of Economic Advisers ended.

-On March 20, 2020, it was announced that Kevin Hassett would return to the White House temporarily to advise President Trump on economic policy amidst the COVID-19 pandemic.
+On March 20, 2020, Hassett returned to the White House to advise President Trump on economic policy during the COVID-19 pandemic.

 April 15, 2020: Appointment as Senior Advisor

-In 2020, Kevin Hassett returned to the White House to work on the administration's economic response to the coronavirus pandemic, focusing on economic impacts amid lockdowns.
+In 2020, Hassett returned to the White House to work on the administration's economic response to the coronavirus pandemic.

-In November 2024, after winning the election, President-elect Donald Trump announced that Kevin Hassett would serve as director of the National Economic Council (NEC).
+In November 2024, President-elect Donald Trump announced Hassett would serve as director of the National Economic Council (NEC).

-November 26, 2024: Named Director of National Economic Council
+November 26, 2024: Appointment as Director of the National Economic Council

-On November 26, 2024, President-elect Donald Trump announced that Kevin Hassett would be the director of the National Economic Council in his second administration.
+On November 26, 2024, Donald Trump announced that Hassett would be the director of the National Economic Council in his second administration.

 2024: Shortlisted for Federal Reserve Chair

-In 2024, Kevin Hassett was reportedly shortlisted for nomination as chair of the Federal Reserve if former president Donald Trump were to win re-election.
+In 2024, Hassett was reportedly shortlisted for nomination as chair of the Federal Reserve if Donald Trump were to win re-election.
+In 2024, President Donald Trump took office for the second time and chose Hassett as director of the National Economic Council.

-In January 2025, Kevin Hassett became director of the NEC at the start of the second Trump administration.
+In January 2025, Hassett became director of the National Economic Council at the start of Trump's second term.

 2025: Director of the National Economic Council